AbolfaZlRezaEe/NMock/README.md

 ![architecture models](https://user-images.githubusercontent.com/73066290/172200304-0e7baeb1-7ae0-462c-97a8-cea06299aee0.png)

-> the left model represents the data that we receive from the server. and the right picture represents the data that we need for our view.
+> The code on the left represents the data structure we receive from the server, and the code on the right indicates the structure we need for our view.

 in ViewModels, we have a different approach for giving access to the Views. every ViewModel can have two outputs and Views can use those for managing their views and actions. at the first, we have a **Stateflow** that represents the state for the view. this flow contains all of the information that the view needs to show(like MVI approach).